 It would be very difficult to smell if something is in your drink that should not be there (depending on what it is), but your nose is like a guard dog in sensing laced weed.

 You know the infamous weed smell by now, and if you know the joint is not supposed to be infused, the smell of something like laundry detergent or bug spray (yes, people actually lace weed with this stuff) should be immediate red flags and you should ditch the whole batch.

-Some ecstasy comes in the form of white tablets, so if that was crushed and rolled into your joint, you would notice the white dust as well.
+Some ecstasy comes in the form of white tablets, so if that were crushed and rolled into your joint, you would also notice the white dust.
 The same goes for Angel Dust (which you might remember from the movie Friday).
-You know that trichomes are not really a stark white, so something is wrong if you see a bunch of that outside the buds.
+You know that trichomes are not really stark white, so something is wrong if you see a bunch of that outside the buds.

 Popping or Sparking